LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       solver modules.

-.. c:function:: int KINSetNoMinEps(void * kin_mem, booleantype noMinEps)
+.. c:function:: int KINSetNoMinEps(void * kin_mem, sunbooleantype noMinEps)

    The function :c:func:`KINSetNoMinEps` specifies a flag that controls whether or not  the value of :math:`\epsilon`, the scaled linear residual tolerance,